arachne-threat-intel/tracery/README.rst

 We extend our sincere appreciation to the dedicated individuals whose contributions have made Tracery a thriving open-source community and a valuable resource for the cybersecurity community!

 We want to extend our deepest gratitude to the original creators and maintainers of Searx, whose dedication and hard work made this powerful meta search engine possible.
-Without their invaluable contributions, this project would not exist.
+Without their invaluable foundations, this project would not exist.

 Notice
 ######